The Pros and Cons of Installing Laminate in the Kitchen

 When you’re renovating your kitchen, sorting through all the available flooring options can be tough.
 Many homeowners seem to gravitate toward laminate for its many benefits.
 Before deciding whether laminate is the right choice for you, delve into this complete list of the pros and cons of installing laminate in the kitchen.

 Pro: It’s Aesthetically Pleasing

 Laminate is considered to be one of the most versatile flooring options for the home.
 Part of the appeal is that laminate comes in such a diverse range of styles, colors, and patterns.
-You can choose laminate that looks like a particular wood species to get the authentic look of hardwood.
+You can choose laminate wood colors that give you the authentic look of hardwood.
 Rather than having to stain your floors to the right shade, you can simply browse through hundreds of different colors to get the ideal match for your home.

 When choosing laminate, you can also go for contemporary or timeless styles.
 You can find sleek, modern-looking laminate planks and tiles as well as rustic and antiqued versions.
 Many manufacturers have branched out beyond faux wood floors to offer different colors of laminate flooring, including some that look like stone and metal.
 Having many aesthetically pleasing options allows you to more easily give your home a makeover that feels personalized, stylish, and unique.

 Pro: It’s Cheaper Than Tile and Natural Stone